Charges filed against adoptive parents of 7-year-old Texas boy found dead in washing machine

 After speaking with Tiffany and Jermaine, authorities determined Troy was home alone for roughly six hours the day he was reported missing.
 Jermaine told authorities he couldn’t find Troy when he returned home from work that day, but Troy was ultimately not reported missing for nearly five hours.
 But when Troy was initially reported missing, authorities were told it had been roughly two to three hours since he was last seen, according to the Harris County Sheriff’s Office.

-Jermaine and Tiffany Thomas were arrested this week after an autopsy lead forensics to rule the boy’s death a homicide, the Sheriff’s Office announced Tuesday.
+Jermaine and Tiffany Thomas were arrested this week after an autopsy led forensics to rule the boy’s death a homicide, the Sheriff’s Office announced Tuesday.

 According to the medical examiner, Troy was beaten, suffocated, and possibly drowned.
 He suffered “new and previous injuries” as well, Sheriff Ed Gonzalez said.